wp-plugins/polylang/readme.txt

 = Credits =

-Most of the flags icons included with Polylang are coming from [famfamfam](http://famfamfam.com/) and are public domain.
+Most of the flags included with Polylang are coming from [famfamfam](http://famfamfam.com/) and are public domain.
 Icons are coming from [Icomoon](http://icomoon.io/) and are licensed under GPL.
 Wherever third party code has been used, credit has been given in the code’s comments.

 = Do you like Polylang? =